Modeling Reachability Types with Logical Relations: Semantic Type Soundness of

-The definition of semantic typing judgment is the same as what was defined for the $\X{}$-calculus in \figref{fig:unary_base}. \figref{fig:unary_nested} (bottom) shows the definition of semantic typing context $\UG{\G[\flt]}$, which demands similar invariants to those for the $\X{}$-calculus, but takes qualifier and location saturation into the consideration.
-For invariant $\WFQB$, we demand that the overlapping of the transitive closures of $\qsat{\NFQ{q}}$ and $\qsat{\NFQ{q'}}$ has to be bounded by the observers, \ie, $\qsat{\NFQ{q}} \cap \qsat{\NFQ{q}} \subq \flt$.
-To make $\WFQB$ hold, we ensure that what is observed about the qualifier $\NFQ{p}$ is bounded by the observer $\flt$, \ie, $\NFQ{p} \subq \flt$, for $x: \ty[p]{T} \in \G$. \figref{fig:unary_nested} (bottom) shows the selected semantic typing rules.
-Others are the same as those in the \X{}-calculus, and thus are omitted.
-Following prior work~\cite{wei2023polymorphic}, the type system supports a restricted form of nested references.
-Only non-fresh values can be stored/read from/written into in a reference (\textsc{t-ref}, \textsc{t-!} and \textsc{t-:=}).
+\bfparagraph{The Compatibility Lemmas, Fundamental Theorem and Adequacy} The definition of semantic typing judgment follows what was defined for $\X{}$ in \figref{fig:unary_base}. \figref{fig:unary_nested} shows the selected semantic typing rules.
+Following prior work~\cite{wei2023polymorphic}, the type system supports a restricted form of nested references: only non-fresh values can be stored/read from/written into in a reference (\textsc{t-ref}, \textsc{t-!} and \textsc{t-:=}).
 As referent qualifiers are invariant, store typing is monotonic.
-Each of the semantic typing rules is a compatibility lemma, and has been proven in Coq.
+Each of the semantic typing rules is a compatibility lemma, and has been proven in Rocq.

-The syntactic typing judgment has the form $\G[\flt] \ts t: \ty[p]{T}$.
-The syntactic typing rules have the same shape as the semantic one, but turning the symbol $\models$ (in \figref{fig:unary_nested}) into the symbol $\ts$.

-We have proved the compatibility lemmas, fundamental theorem and adequacy for the \maybelang{}-calculus.
-The fundamental theorem follows immediately from the compatibility lemmas, and adequacy, semantic type safety, and termination follow from the fundamental theorem and the definition of semantic term interpretation in \figref{fig:unary_nested}.
+We have proved the compatibility lemmas, fundamental theorem and adequacy for \maybelang{}.
+The fundamental theorem follows immediately from the compatibility lemmas, and adequacy, semantic type safety, and termination follow from the fundamental theorem and the definition of semantic term interpretation.